 Today, it is a privilege to help clients break free of their own barriers to live a more meaningful life.
-These barriers include anxiety, panic, depression, grief, and anger.
-I also work with individuals and couples who are having issues in their relationships; individuals who have experienced trauma; women who are experiencing postpartum depression; adult-children who are experiencing the aging of their own parents; people struggling with acute or chronic illness; and anyone who feels trapped by their own barriers and wants to regain control.
+These barriers include trauma, anxiety, panic, depression, grief, and anger.
+I also work with individuals and couples who are having issues in their relationships; individuals who are struggling with a life transition; women who are experiencing postpartum depression; and anyone who feels trapped by their own barriers and wants to regain control.

 I have a special interest in helping clients discover self-compassion.
 All of us are connected by our imperfection and our suffering, yet we punish ourselves for experiencing those very things.
 Self-compassion removes that punishment, enabling true growth to occur.